Saturday, March 9, 2013

 y_hyperbolic = y1 + k1 * (x - x1) + A * (x - x1) * (x - x2)

-# Blend the two interpolations
+# Blend the two interpolations using the dynamic sharpness

-blend_factor = 1 / (1 + np.exp(-sharpness * (np.abs(x - x2) - 0.5 * (x3 - x1))))
+blend_factor = 1 / (1 + np.exp(-dynamic_sharpness * (np.abs(x - x2) - 0.5 * (x3 - x1))))

 interp_y_val = (1 - blend_factor) * y_parabolic + blend_factor * y_hyperbolic